-Georgian's three-year, Co-op, Business Administration program is as diverse as business itself.
+Georgian's two-year, Co-op, Business program is as diverse as business itself.
 Mandatory courses provide you with the fundamental knowledge and skills for success in business and management.
 The broad range of choice provides you with the opportunity to tailor your diploma to your unique interests and career goals.
-You can choose from subjects such as accounting, payroll, finance, computers, advertising, marketing, logistics, human resource, small business, entrepreneurship, and international business.
-The third year provides you the opportunity to broaden your options, to include management, leadership and the completion of external certification course requirements.
+You can choose from courses such as accounting, payroll, finance, computers, advertising, marketing, Human Resource, small business and entrepreneurship, and international business.